Diagonal Simplicial Tensor Modules and Algebraic $n$-Hypergroupoids: Introduction

 \subsection{Combinatorics and Classification}

 In the abelian setting of simplicial modules, horn fillers always exist (the Kan condition is automatic).
 The obstruction to the uniqueness of fillers is captured by the horn kernel $R_{p,j}$.
-Following terminology from Duskin--Glenn~\cite{Duskin1979,Glenn1982} and the $n$Lab, a simplicial module is a \textbf{strict algebraic $n$-hypergroupoid} if fillers are unique in dimensions strictly greater than $n$ ($R_{p,j}=0$ for $p>n$), and non-unique in dimension $n$ ($R_{n,j}\ne 0$).
+Following terminology from Duskin and Glenn~\cite{Duskin1979,Glenn1982}, a simplicial module is a \textbf{strict algebraic $n$-hypergroupoid} if fillers are unique in dimensions strictly greater than $n$ ($R_{p,j}=0$ for $p>n$), and non-unique in dimension $n$ ($R_{n,j}\ne 0$).

 We characterize $R_{n,j}$ combinatorially via a basis of ``missing indices.''
 The Horn Non-Degeneracy Lemma proves $R_{n,j}\cap D_n=\{0\}$, where $D_n$ denotes the degenerate submodule in degree $n$, yielding the decomposition $X_n = R_{n,j} \oplus D_n$.
 Counting missing indices gives exact rank formulas for $R_{p,j}$ via inclusion--exclusion on the product sets $I_p = \prod_a [M_a(p)]$.
 In the constant shape case $n_a=n+1$ for all $a$, so $M_a(p)=p$ and $I_p=[p]^k$, and these rank formulas specialize to finite differences of $x^k$ and can be expressed using Stirling numbers of the second kind $\StirlingII{k}{m}$~\cite{StanleyEC1}.
 By analyzing when the horn kernel vanishes, we obtain our main classification theorem: $X_\bullet(\vec{s};A)$ is a strict algebraic $n$-hypergroupoid if and only if $k=n$.